IBM/node-sdk-core/Authentication.md

 1. At most one of `iamProfileCrn`, `iamProfileId` or `IamProfileName` may be specified.
 The specified value must map to a trusted IAM profile that has been linked to the compute resource (virtual server instance).

-2. If more than one from `iamProfileCrn`, `iamProfileId` or `iamProfileName` are specified, then an error occurs.
+2. If more than one of `iamProfileCrn`, `iamProfileId` or `iamProfileName` are specified, then an error occurs.

 3. If neither `iamProfileCrn`, `iamProfileId` nor `iamProfileName` are specified, then the default trusted profile linked to the compute resource will be used to perform the IAM token exchange.